Connect with others who understand.

 Swelling and Water Retention

-Lupus can cause inflammation of your kidneys (lupus nephritis), which can progress to kidney disease.
-Lupus nephritis can make it harder for you to release urine, leading to water retention and swelling — which can cause weight gain.
+Lupus nephritis is a complication of SLE, caused by inflammation in the kidneys, which can progress to kidney disease.
+Lupus nephritis can make releasing urine difficult, leading to water retention and swelling — which can cause weight gain.
+It also often results in the loss of vital proteins from your body, contributing to additional fluid retention.

 If you have concerns about your medications, talk to your doctor or health care team.
 If you can’t switch to a different medication, your doctor can help you find ways to better manage your symptoms.
 Together, you and your doctor can determine which treatments are best for you.